 Deadline for submission of a Professional Practice topic: 13 November 2020

 What is a Professional Practice?

 The Professional Practice (or internship) assists students in making an informed decision concerning their career path.

 - Students evaluate their experience in the context of the learning outcomes through a Reflective Portfolio

-- Students present their experiences at the Annual Symposium (last week of June 2021).
+- Students present their experiences at the Annual Symposium in June.
 This enhances their self-awareness through critically evaluating and reflecting on their experiences.

 Detailed information on the Professional Practice as programme component can be found on the IMBRSea website: http://imbrsea.eu/professional-practice

 Why hosting a Professional Practice student?

 - Students will get to know your institute and will outreach on your activities